AisyahSyahirah/TutorManagement/README.md

     2. Nur aisyah Syahirah binti Osman 1819266

 ### Introduction
-    Our application is an intermediary platform between tutors and the student.
-Students can find a tutor that teach the subjects they need improvement with.
-In the application, we provide the details of the tutors such as the name and contact number as well as the subjects they are teaching.
-From there, the students will contact the tutors and deal further about the teaching and the payment.
+    Our application is a platform to display the tutors that teach secondary school subjects.
+Users apply for the position by filling in the form provided in the application.
+If approved, their details will be saved in the database.
+The only details that will be displayed in the application are the tutor's name, subjects offered and the tutor's contact number.

 ### Objectives
-    1. To provide student with tutors that teaches secondary school subjects
+    1. To provide tutors that teaches secondary school subjects
     2. To help tutors make pocket money

 ### Features and Functionalities
     1. CRUD functions
-    2. Students login
+    2. Admin login
-    3. Tutors information details
+    3. Form for tutors information details
+    4. Camera feature for tutor form

 ### Screen navigation (routing) and widgets (UI and reusable widget) implementation

 ### Sequence diagram